 (3) Business and occupation tax.

+(a) Retailing classification.
 Gross receipts from the kind of amusement, recreation, and physical fitness services defined to be retail sales in subsection (2)(m) of this section are taxable under the retailing classification.
 Persons engaged in providing these activities are also taxable under the retailing classification upon gross receipts from sales of meals, drinks, articles of clothing, or other property sold by them.

 (b) Service and other activities classification.